A number of payments and charges are paid or levied outside the Single Electricity Market by the Transmission System Operators, EirGrid and SONI.

 For more information please refer to the Updated MIC paper April 2015.

-In EirGrid, Commercial & Settlement provides data feeds to SEMO on a daily basis.
-We are responsible, in our role as Transmission Meter Operator, for providing meter data for all transmission connected generating units.
-Since 1 November 2007, this data is transmitted on a seven day basis.
-Dispatch instructions and availabilities are compared with the metered output before submitting to SEMO.
-In conjunction with this we conduct manual on-site checks on all polled meters every three months.
+In EirGrid, Settlement provides data feeds to SEMO.
+We are responsible, in our role as Transmission Meter Operator, for providing meter data for all transmission connected Generating and Interconnector units.
+Since 1 November 2007, this Meter Data is transmitted as per Market Settlement requirements and timelines.
+Dispatch instructions and Availabilities profiles are validated along with the Metered output before submitting to SEMO.
+In conjunction with this we conduct remote and manual on-site checks on all polled meters annually.

-A key role for Commercial & Settlement is the invoicing and payments associated with a range of other transmission and market related services including:
+A key role for Settlement is the invoicing and payments associated with a range of other transmission and market related services including: